chloessutherland/mayanGregorianCalendarConverter/README.md

     	- If baktun = 13 then reset Maya calendar to 0.0.0.0.1

 7. Display the result - output the Maya Long Count data in the format [baktuns].[katuns].[tuns].[winals].[kins]

+# Algorithm (mathematical method)

+1. Read input - Gregorian date to convert

+2. Validate the input (see step 2 of the brute-force method algorithm)

+3. Initialize the start date - Gregorian date starts as August 11, 3114 BC

+4. Calculate the number of days between the start date and the target date:

+	- Initialize the counter - total number of days = 0

+	- If the start date is the same month as the end date then add the end day minus the start day to the total number of days

+	- Else:

+		- Iterate through the months of the year, restarting at the beginning of the year if the end is reached:

+			- If the current month is after the start date:

+   				- Add the number of days in the month of the start date equivalent to the current month (to account for leap years) to the total number of days